 Early wins build internal confidence and help refine the technology under real-world conditions.
 Once the kinks are worked out and ROI is evident, you can expand agentic AI into more critical workflows.

 Healthcare data can be messy, siloed, and governed by strict privacy rules.
-Investing in robust data integration, for example, using interoperable APIs and data lakes is essential so your AI agents have a 360° view of the information they need.
+Investing in robust data integration, such as using interoperable APIs and data lakes, is essential so that your AI agents have a 360-degree view of the information they need.

 Moreover, it ensures the data is representative and unbiased; if an AI learns from historical records lacking diversity, it could perpetuate biases in its autonomous decisions.
-Interdisciplinary clinicians and data scientists teams should work together to curate training data and validate AI outputs for quality and fairness.
+Interdisciplinary teams of clinicians and data scientists should work together to curate training data and validate AI outputs for quality and fairness.

-No matter how autonomous an AI agent is, healthcare providers should keep a human in the loop for oversight, especially in clinical applications.
+Regardless of how autonomous an AI agent is, healthcare providers should maintain human oversight for clinical applications, particularly when it comes to patient care.
 This doesn’t mean stifling the AI’s autonomy but rather setting up checkpoints or alerts that a clinician can review.

 For example, an AI that drafts treatment plans should have a physician approve the final plan, or a diagnostic agent flagging an unusual finding should present an explanation for a radiologist to verify.

 Human judgment remains the ultimate backstop for now, and the best agentic AI systems are designed to complement, not replace, human decision-making.
-Establish clear protocols for when and how humans intervene if an AI’s recommendation seems off.
-Over time, as trust in the AI grows, these protocols can be adjusted, but keeping clinicians engaged ensures accountability and safety.
+Establishing clear protocols for when and how humans intervene if an AI’s recommendation seems off is crucial.
+Over time, as trust in the AI grows, these protocols can be adjusted; however, keeping clinicians engaged ensures accountability and safety.

 How an AI agent arrives at its actions is as important as the actions themselves, especially to win buy-in from healthcare professionals.
 Physicians and nurses are far more likely to trust and adopt an AI assistant if it can explain its reasoning in understandable terms (e.g., highlighting the patient data points that led it to issue a sepsis alert)

 Engineers should incorporate explainable AI techniques, such as attention maps for images or audit trails for decisions, so that each recommendation or action by the agent can be traced and understood.
-This transparency is also crucial for compliance; regulators may soon require documentation on AI decision processes for approval in clinical settings.
+This transparency is also crucial for compliance, as regulators may soon require documentation on AI decision-making processes for approval in clinical settings.

 In summary, explainability should be treated as a core feature, not an afterthought, when developing agentic AI for healthcare.